 Notice of Meeting to Vote on Tax Rate

-A school district must post its meeting notice to adopt the proposed budget and tax rates, together with a summary of the proposed budget, on its website but there is no requirement to publish a summary of the proposed budget in the newspaper.
-28
+A school district must publish its meeting notice to adopt the proposed budget and tax rates, together with a summary of the proposed budget, but there is no requirement to publish a summary of the proposed budget on a website.
+34

 School District with July 1 Fiscal Year

 A school district may begin its fiscal year July 1 rather than Sept.
 1. 39 The chief appraiser prepares and certifies to the school assessor an estimate of the taxable value of property in that school district by April 30.
 40 If a school district with a July 1 fiscal year does not receive the certified appraisal roll by June 7, the district uses the certified estimate in preparing its budget and tax rate hearing notice.
 41 In this case, the school district with a July 1 fiscal year uses the notice required under Education Code Section 44.004(c).

 While the school district with a July 1 fiscal year may prepare its notice using the certified estimate, the school district may not adopt a tax rate before the district receives the certified appraisal roll for the district.
 42